Atomist or Holist? A Diagnosis and Vision for More Productive Interdisciplinary AI Ethics Dialogue: Introduction

 As public concern mounts over the use of AI-driven research to enable surveillance technologies, deep fakes, biased language models \cite{weidinger2022taxonomy}, misinformation, addictive behaviors, and the discriminatory use of facial recognition and emotion detection algorithms \cite{Kate2022ProtocolEthics}, data scientists appear divided along ideological lines about what to do.
 While some may view the inclusion of ethics impact statements in several AI conferences and journals as a sign that the value-neutral ideal of science is no longer tenable, a vocal cadre of data scientists has pushed back against this conclusion, asserting the importance of academic freedom and value-neutrality\cite{DomingosACMOpenLetter}.
 Yet the conflict between these two ideological camps threatens to polarize the data science community, lowering the prospects that new AI-based technologies will contribute to our collective well-being.

 This largely historical and conceptual paper is organized as follows.
 Section \ref{overview} lays out the conflicting ideological views---\emph{atomism} and \emph{holism}---underlying AI ethics debates.
-Section \ref{rolescientist} contrasts the ``two cultures'' of atomism and holism by presenting a guiding metaphor for each that captures key aspects of each culture's self-concept.
-Section \ref{factval} relates philosophical debate on facts and values to community concerns about the ethical evaluation of AI-based technologies.
+Section \ref{rolescientist} contrasts the ``two cultures'' of atomism and holism by presenting a guiding metaphor for each.
+Section \ref{factval} relates philosophical debate on facts and values to community concerns about ethically evaluating AI-based technologies.
 Section \ref{statementsocialbenefits} considers how ethics impact statements embody a shift towards a more holist data science culture and discusses the social benefits of value-based discussions.
 Section \ref{ethicsdemands}, in response, identifies key sticking points of ethics reviews from the perspective of an atomist data scientist.
 Finally, Section \ref{AccEmp} presents a broad vision for more empathetic discussion of value-related issues and proposes four targeted strategies for more civil discourse.